Note: This article, originally from Linda Formichelli, has been updated with even more great advice!

 Your customer will appreciate it if you mention early on in the project that it may take extra time to order an obscure part, or that the HVAC system the customer wants might require extra man-hours to install.

-DON'T use the word 'I'.
+DON'T use the word "I".

-"The first thing employees do wrong is to see the issue from only their point of view,' says Miller.
-'If you say, "I need more time", that makes it about "me, the plumber" or "me, the office worker"'.
+"The first thing employees do wrong is to see the issue from only their point of view," says Miller.
+"If you say, 'I need more time', that makes it about 'me, the plumber' or 'me, the office worker'".

-DO give your customers a sandwich.
+DO give your customers a compliment sandwich.

 While most customers would love you to offer them a juicy, delicious sandwich at lunchtime, what we're talking about here is the 'sandwich approach' to breaking bad news to customers.
 With this approach, you start and end with good news, and 'sandwich' the bad news in the middle.

 "We have our most experienced electrician on the way to fix that faulty wiring.
 [Good news!]
-Unfortunately, he's running a couple hours behind because an emergency situation came up [Oops...bad news.], but we'd like to offer you a discount on the service hours to make it up to you and thank you for being a loyal customer.
-[Hooray, more good news!]'
+Unfortunately, he's running a couple hours behind because an emergency situation came up [Oops...bad news.], but we'd like to offer you a discount on the service hours to make it up to you, and thank you for being a loyal customer.
+[Hooray, more good news!]"

 Of course, what two slices of good news you'd present depends on your field and the situation—but if you think creatively, you can often come up with something that will make the bad news sting a little less.

-DON'T say 'I know how you feel.'
+DON'T say: "I know how you feel."

-Instead, mirror back what you hear the customer saying.
-For example, you could say, 'You're right...this shouldn't have happened, and you must be so frustrated.'
-This validates the customer's feelings and helps them get the initial anger out of their systems so you can come up with a solution—like laying the patio pavers and installing the fire pit in time for the wedding so guests have somewhere to sit and the bride has the ambiance she wanted, but leaving the outdoor kitchen for later.
-(Of course, this would also be a good time to offer some compensation, like a discount or six months of free upkeep.)
+This validates the customer's feelings and helps them get the initial anger out of their systems so you can come up with a solution.
+For instance, you could lay the patio pavers and install the fire pit in time for the reception—thus giving her guests somewhere to sit, as well as the ambiance she wanted—but agree to leave the BBQ area for a later date.

 DO bring the customer solutions instead of problems.